apache/druid/docs/operations/dynamic-config-provider.md

 ## Kubernetes node label dynamic config provider

 The [`druid-kubernetes-extensions`](../development/extensions-core/kubernetes.md) extension provides a dynamic config provider (`K8sNodeLabelDynamicConfigProvider`) that reads configuration values from the labels of the Kubernetes node that the Druid process runs on.

-Use it for configuration that depends on where a process happens to be scheduled rather than on the spec.
-An ingestion task is a short-lived pod that can land on any node, so a value such as the availability zone of the node cannot be written into a supervisor spec; it has to be read where the task ends up.
+Use it for values that depend on Kubernetes runtime information, for example where a process was scheduled, which cannot be written into a spec ahead of time.

 The Kubernetes node label dynamic config provider uses the following syntax: